dppalomar/covFactorModel/README.md

 ## Usage of `factorModel()`
 The function `factorModel()` builds a factor model for the data, i.e., it decomposes the asset returns into a factor component and a residual component.
 The user can choose different types of factor models, namely, macroeconomic, BARRA, or statistical.
-We start by preparing some raw data:
+We start by generating some synthetic data:

 ```r
 library(covFactorModel)